melissacinta/counter-factory/README.md

 ## Reflection

 1. **Closures** preserve internal state without exposing it.
-2. **Prototypes** let us reuse methods across instances efficiently.
+2. **Prototypes** let us reuse methods more efficiently across instances.
 3. **Mutable** methods are simpler but risk side effects. **Immutable** methods are safer and predictable.
 4. **Higher-order functions** like `transform` make counters more customizable.
 5. ES6 features improved readability, reduced boilerplate, and made logic more expressive.